Radiation Oncology Medical Physics Residency Program

 2. Possess a PhD in physics or related discipline and have completed a CAMPEP-accredited certificate program.

-Interested candidates should send a personal statement, curriculum vitae (CV), recent transcripts, and three letters of recommendation to our program coordinator, Tiffany Todman, at [email protected].
 Additional information about the application process and the program can be found at The Warren Alpert Medical School of Brown University medical physics residency program.
-Applications must be received by December 15, 2023.
+Applications must be received by December 15, 2024.
+Interested candidates should apply through the Medical Physics Residency Application Program (MP-RAP).
+Applications must be received by December 13, 2024.
 Interviews with selected applicants will be scheduled in the January through February 2024 timeframe.
-Offers will be extended no later than early March 2024 for an anticipated start date of July 1, 2024.
+Offers will be extended via the MedPhys Match on March 28, 2025 for an anticipated start date of July 1, 2025.

 Current Senior Resident: Edwin Quashie, PhD